dockerian/go-coding/interview/README.md

 <a name="linked-list"><br /></a>
 ## Linked List

-- find a loop in a linked list
+- find the loop starting node (if any) in a linked list
 - find the middle of a linked list with only one pass and 2 pointers (references)
 - merge two sorted linked lists.
 Questions on time and space complexity.
 - reverse a linked list